 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

 This taught module introduces some of the essential elements of dispute resolution, and is designed to enable anyone to develop insights into the nature of international and commercial disputes and how they might best be resolved effectively.

 This module allows you to develop a knowledge and understanding of a specialist portion of the field of international and commercial dispute resolution.
 You will have the support of a supervisor for this independent research and writing process.
 You must agree the topic with the module leader.
 The topic must not replicate your own prior work or anyone else's work.
 Your work for this module should provide you with advanced skills in research, analysis, evaluation, and writing, all of which should stand you in good stead for any subsequent academic, professional or other career.

 This module introduces you to the general concepts of legal and social scientific (empirical) methods of research, and gives you a greater understanding of the principles of advanced research.
 You will consider the relevance of these methods for the study of law, which will enhance your understanding of the legal, social scientific and philosophical debates on methodology and practice.
 It will also enable you to evaluate your own work and that of other researchers and authors.

 COMPARATIVE COMMERCIAL ARBITRATION: LAW AND PRACTICE

 You will be introduced to the study of comparative international commercial arbitration (excluding international arbitration between sovereign states and non-sovereign entities in the context of cross-border direct investment).
-You will examine the law and practice of international arbitration in the major arbitration centres of the world other than England (save for essential comparative purposes), and explore how different legal systems, and arbitrators from different legal cultures, interact in the course of resolution of commercial disputes by arbitration.
+You will examine the law and practice of international arbitration in the major arbitration centres of the world, and explore how different legal systems, and arbitrators from different legal cultures, interact in the course of resolution of commercial disputes by arbitration.

 FOREIGN DIRECT INVESTMENT ARBITRATION